College of Professional Advancement

 - Religious Studies

 Students are able to work directly with a faculty mentor to design their major from a variety of concentrations.
 The structure of our Liberal Studies program further enables students to accelerate their progress toward degree completion by applying transfer credits.

 Designed for busy and working adults

 Many students at Mercer work, take care of families, and attend classes.
 We offer convenient and flexible options to make it easier for students to pursue their higher education goals.
 There are two eight-week sessions during fall and spring, and one eight-week and one four-week session during summer.
 Students can attend classes at Mercer’s Atlanta, Douglas County, Henry County, or Macon locations, once a week for eight weeks.
 Some general education courses are also available online.
 The B.A. in Liberal Studies admits students in January, March, May, August, and October.

-A well-rounded education offers many career options
+An interdisciplinary education offers many career options

 According to the Association of American Colleges & Universities, “Employers want employees who can adapt over time, be self-directed, and continue to be relevant within the workplace as outcomes and products change.”
 Liberal studies majors can consider various occupations because of the range of topics covered throughout the course of study.
 Graduates can pursue roles that include:

 - Grant Writer